 Is a Capone Escape Tunnel Hiding Out in Hobart, Indiana?

-For some reason, many of those living in Northwest Indiana are infatuated with old school Mob figures.
-Half-baked rumors passed as easily as counterfeit bills, and you couldn’t pass through a town without eventually hearing that a mob boss once stayed there or bodies had been buried in a cornfield nearby.
+Many of those living in Northwest Indiana are infatuated with old school Mob figures.
+Half-baked rumors passed as easily as counterfeit bills, and you couldn’t pass through a town without hearing that a mob boss once stayed there or bodies had been buried in a cornfield nearby.

 Two things gave me pause in dismissing the tunnel though.
 One, sometimes the rumors are true: the 1986 discovery of the Spilotro brothers in a shallow Newton County grave proved that.
 There’s also Dillinger, but that’s been discussed ad nauseam.

 Two, I also knew TJ pretty well.
 An affable, talkative guy and amateur (but extensive) Hobart historian, he possessed an uncanny recollection of dates and locations.
 Sometimes he seemed like a walking, talking archive.
 I knew that if he had something to show me, at the very least it would interesting.

 We drove into rural Hobart, just north of Deep River County Park, rocketing down Ainsworth Road in a gas-powered golf cart.
 Hot and sunny, the wind felt nice, but those rural Hobart roads are narrow.
 I gripped the golf cart’s frame with white-knuckled hands.